Web browser vulnerability puts web users at risk of phishing attacks

 It has been warned that hackers can use a known vulnerability in the Chrome, Firefox and Opera web browsers to display their fake domains as legitimate websites, such as Google, Amazon or Apple, to steal information from users.

-It would be difficult to identify the website as fraudulent because the web address displays the HTTPS secure symbol to make the page seem authentic.
+It would be difficult to identify the website as fraudulent because the web address displays the HTTPS secure symbol.

 You can check if your browser is vulnerable to this attack by visiting this demo web page.